kexana/ID1217-Concurrent-Programming/README.md

 These assigments are written as part of group tasks by me and my teammate Kacper Lisik.
 From the given choice between Java and C we decided to work on them with the latter.

+## Folder Structure

+Each homework assigment folder contains the following files by default, where:

+- `SourceCode`: the folder to maintain sources for the task
+- `Report.tex`: the assigment report in \Latex code
+- `Report.pdf`: the finished report as a pdf